 - (i) There are no bankruptcy treaties in force under the laws of the British Virgin Islands. - (ii) However: - (a) Part XIX (Orders in aid of foreign proceedings) of the Insolvency Act regulates the making of orders by the British Virgin Islands courts in aid of foreign insolvency proceedings; and - (b) Part XVIII (Cross-border insolvency) of the Insolvency Act contains provisions relating to cross-border insolvency drafted based to a great extent on the UNCITRAL model law on cross-border insolvency.
-This Part has not yet been brought into force and in its press release No. 6 of 2004 the Financial Services Commission of the British Virgin Islands indicated that it is not proposed to have that Part brought into force until the UNCITRAL model becomes "a commonly viable global standard".
-We would interpret this as putting its coming into force as being beyond any foreseeable time horizon.
+However this part has not been brought into force and there is no indication that this will occur for the foreseeable future.